2006 Gaza–Israel conflict: Naval closure

-On June 26, the Israeli Navy imposed a naval closure of the Gaza Strip, to prevent Shalit being smuggled out by sea.
+On June 26, the Israeli Navy imposed a naval closure of the Gaza Strip with Squadron 916 imposing a blockade, to prevent Shalit being smuggled out by sea.
 The navy increased patrols of naval vessels along the Gaza coastline, and prepared for an attempt to smuggle Shalit out by boat, sending instructions to captains.
 Palestinian fast boats were banned from operating in the area, and only small Palestinian fishing boats were allowed on the sea.

 IDF enters Southern Gaza

 Israeli forces entered Khan Yunis on June 28, 2006, in search for Shalit.
-Four Israeli F-16s flew over the Latakia residence of Bashar Assad, President of Syria, in a symbolic move linked by the IDF spokesperson to Israel's view of the Syrian leadership as a sponsor of terrorism, and the presence in Syria of Hamas leader Khaled Mashal.
+Four Israeli F-16s flew over the Latakia residence of Bashar al-Assad, President of Syria, in a symbolic move linked by the IDF spokesperson to Israel's view of the Syrian leadership as a sponsor of terrorism, and the presence in Syria of Hamas leader Khaled Mashal.
 In preparation for the Israeli operation, the government of Egypt announced it deployed 2,500 policemen to the Egypt-Gaza Strip border to prevent the possible transfer of Shalit into Egypt, as well as to prevent an influx of refugees out of the Strip.

 In the early hours of the operation, several Palestinian civilian locations were targeted.
 Bridges were destroyed that effectively cut the Gaza Strip in half.
 Power was also cut to 65% of the Gaza Strip after Israeli planes fired at least nine missiles at Gaza's only power station.
 Israeli forces also occupied the Gaza International Airport.
 Airstrikes were carried out on Hamas training and munitions camps, though no casualties were reported.

 In apparent response, the Popular Resistance Committees announced they had abducted an 18-year-old man from the West Bank settlement of Itamar, Eliyahu Asheri, and would kill him if the invasion continued.
 On June 29, IDF combat engineers and Shabak agents, acting on intelligence, found Asheri's body in an abandoned car in an open field outside of Ramallah.
 The youth appeared to have been shot to death, and findings indicated that he may have been killed as early as Sunday, casting doubt on the PRC's earlier claims that he was alive and kept in captivity.

 Although the PRC said it was behind the attack, it became known that the capture was planned and carried out by Fatah militants.
 Four Palestinians were captured by IDF forces for killing Asheri, all al-Aqsa Martyrs' Brigades activists and Palestinian Preventive Security force members.

 The al-Aqsa Martyrs' Brigades later announced that they had captured a third Israeli, Noach Moskovich from the central Israeli city of Rishon LeZion.
 However Moskovich was eventually discovered dead, apparently of natural causes, near the spot where he had last been seen.
 The Brigades also threatened that, should there be any Palestinian civilian casualties as a result of the incursion, they would attack Israel's overseas embassies.
 As night fell, the Israel Defense Forces began shelling locations in Gaza with artillery, and hit two weapons warehouses.